Craft Ideas For Kids:

 The last easy craft for kids you can make at home is fairy jars.
-Fairy jars are great for the summertime or any time of the year.
+Fairy jars are great for the summertime.
 These fun customizable jars are simple to make and glow beautifully at night.
 To make this craft, you’ll need some masons jars, a pack of glow sticks, and some glitter.

 We also recommend getting a towel out to put around your crafting area.
 Just in case you spill your glitter or the glow stick liquid.
 You don’t want these materials to get everywhere.
 Once you’ve assembled your materials, pick out which color glitter you want to put in your jar, and which glow-stick you want to use in the jar.